cdiener/proliferation/README.md

 ### With a cloud provider

-Using a cloud provider such as [Google Cloud](https://cloud.google.com/) or [Amazon AWS](https://aws.amazon.com/) you can use the docker image.
+Using a cloud provider such as [Google Cloud](https://cloud.google.com/) or [Amazon AWS](https://aws.amazon.com/) you can rerun the analysis easily with the provided docker image.

 1. Create a new virtual machine with more than 16 GB of RAM using the CoreOS stable image.